 MTEMC's mission is to provide affordable, reliable, safe electricity and outstanding member service.

 MTEMC's Bylaws are policies set forth from the cooperative's origin and are annually reviewed by the Board of Directors.
 Changes to the Bylaws must be approved by a vote of the membership at the Annual Meeting.
 The Bylaws outline, for example, membership requirements, Board of Directors credentials and Annual Meeting rules of order.

 MTEMC's Rules and Regulations set forth matters of business practice for the cooperative.
 They are reviewed as needed by the Board of Directors.
 The Board of Directors and the Tennessee Valley Authority approve changes.
 The Board and TVA are the cooperative's two regulatory authorities.

 Who We Are

 Powering homes, businesses, and lives in Williamson, Wilson, Rutherford, Cannon and surrounding counties.
-Middle Tennessee Electric Membership Corporation distributes electricity to about 212,000 residential and business members in a four-county area directly south of metropolitan Nashville.
+Middle Tennessee Electric Membership Corporation distributes electricity to more than 230,000 residential and business members in a four-county area directly south of metropolitan Nashville.
 MTEMC's is a member-owned, not for profit electric cooperative that was formed by farmers and homeowners in 1936.

 As with all cooperative businesses, we adhere to seven guiding principles...